CMASCenter/pcluster-cmaq/README.md

 ## Copy the input data from a S3 bucket (this bucket is not public and needs credentials)
 ## set the aws credentials
+##  If you don't have credentials, please contact the owner of this github project.

 ```
 aws credentials